pnyarko/static/README.md

 The desired vhost configuration file can be created and added to the templates/etc/apache2 with the j2 extension.
 Then the

 Modules
-Additional modules can be enabled by editing ( ) and adding the names of the desired modules.
+Additional modules can be enabled by editing `/leodis-apache2/tasks/leodis.yml` and adding the names of the desired modules to the modules list.

 ## Analysis
 There are a currently 104 security vulnerabilities in for Ubuntu LTS 12